 ‘The critical voices in our own heads are far more vicious than what we might hear from the outside.
 Our “inside critics” have intimate knowledge of us and can zero in on our weakest spots.’ – Susan Ariel Rainbow Kennedy (SARK)

 This is an update building on the foundation of an article I wrote in 2019 on managing your inner critic.
-Informed by the work of Tara Mohr, and through an additional two years’ work with clients, this represents my further thinking on how best to deal with the Inner Critic (IC).
+Informed by the work of Dr Kristen Neff, and through an additional two years’ work with clients, this represents my further thinking on how best to deal with the Inner Critic (IC).

 Everyone, including experienced and successful leaders experiences self-doubt which often manifests as critical self-talk.
 It is not unusual for most of us to have a voice telling us we’re ‘not good enough,’ or ‘we shouldn’t do this or that because we will fail in some way’.
 Hence managing it is a valuable skill.
 Imagine how useful it will be to turn down the volume on self-doubt and quieten that negative self-talk!